Yenish people: Switzerland

 In 2001, Swiss National Councillor Remo Galli, as speaker of the foundation Zukunft für Schweizer Fahrende, reported an estimate of 35,000 "travellers" (Fahrende, a term combining Sinti, Roma and Yenish), both sedentary and non-sedentary, in Switzerland, among them an estimated 20,000 Yenish people.
 Mariella Mehr had already claimed in 1979 that there were "about 20,000 Yenish", among whom only "a handful of families who are still travelling".

 From the 1920s until the 1970s, the Swiss government had a semi-official policy of institutionalizing Yenish parents as mentally ill and having their children adopted by members of the sedentary Swiss population.
 The name of this program was Kinder der Landstrasse ('Children of the Road').
 The separation of children was justified as the Yenish being a 'criminal milieu' of 'homelessness and vagrancy' was later criticized as a violation of the fundamental rights of the Yenishe to family life, with children separated from parents by force without due criminal procedure, and resulting in many of the children suffering an ordeal of successive foster homes and orphanages.
 In all, 590 children were taken from their parents and institutionalized in orphanages, mental institutions, and even prisons.
 Child removals peaked in the 1930s to 1940s, in the years leading up to and during World War II.
 After public criticism in 1972, the program was discontinued in 1973.
 In February 2025, the Swiss government formally acknowledged that the forced removals and assimilation efforts targeting the Yenish, Manouche, and Sinti people under the Kinder der Landstrasse program constitute a crime against humanity under international law.

-An organisation for the political representation of travellers (Yenish as well as Sinti and Roma) was founded in 1975, named Radgenossenschaft der Landstrasse ("Wheel Cooperative of the Road").
+An organisation for the political representation of travellers (Yenish as well as Sinti and Roma) was founded in 1975, named Wheel Cooperative of the Road (Radgenossenschaft der Landstrasse).
 The Swiss federal authorities have officially recognized the "Swiss Yenish and Sinti" as a "national minority".
 (Note: Since autumn 2016, the Swiss federal authorities officially declare: "With the ratification of the Framework Convention of the Council of Europe of 1 February 1995 on the Protection of National Minorities, Switzerland has recognized the Swiss Yenish and Sinti as a national minority—regardless of whether they live travelling or sedentary.")
 With the ratification of the European language charter in 1997, Switzerland has given the status of a "territorial non-tied language" to the Yenish language.